jdgarwick/SonicPi/README.md

 panel, scroll down until you see a long list of chords or scales (depending on which you're looking at).

-Have fun and remember: there are no mistakes, only opportunities.
-8.4 Rings

 # Rings

 An interesting spin on standard lists are rings.
 If you know some